What to see in Malta in 3 days

 ,regionOfInterest=(3360,2240))

-A UNESCO World Heritage site, Greenwich offers a tranquil, maritime atmosphere that contrasts with the rest of your days.
+Declared a World Heritage Site, Greenwich offers a quiet, maritime atmosphere that breaks with what you have seen the rest of the days.
 Here you can visit the impressive Cutty Sark ship or the Painted Hall at the Old Royal Naval College, known as the "Sistine Chapel" of London.

-Reach it from the centre via the DLR train (from Bank or Tower Gateway) or take the Uber Boat river ferry for a unique experience (20-30 minutes).
+Arrive from the centre on the DLR train (from Bank or Tower Gateway) or on the Uber Boat river ferry for a unique experience (20-30 minutes).

-The Greenwich Observatory is home to the famous Prime Meridian, the line dividing the world into eastern and western hemispheres.
-In addition to its astronomical history, the building provides fascinating context on global navigation.
+The Greenwich Observatory is home to the famous prime meridian, the point that divides the world into eastern and western hemispheres.
+In addition to astronomical history, the building offers a most interesting context on global navigation.

-Walk up the hill from Greenwich Market; it's about a 10-minute climb, but the reward is worth it.
+Walk up the hill from Greenwich market; it is about a 10-minute climb, but with a reward.

-Greenwich Park is one of the most beautiful Royal Parks, and from the hill of the Royal Observatory, you'll get what is arguably the best view of the Canary Wharf financial skyline across the Thames.
-It's a perfect spot to watch the sun set over the city.
+Greenwich Park is one of the most beautiful royal parks, and from the hill of the Royal Observatory you will get what is possibly the best view of the financial skyline of Canary Wharf facing the Thames.
+A perfect place to watch the sun set over the city.

-To conclude your five-day London adventure, head back to the centre by river ferry to see the illuminated monuments from the water before a final farewell dinner.
+To close your five-day adventure in London, return to the centre on the river ferry to see the illuminated monuments from the water before a final farewell dinner.

 ,regionOfInterest=(1738,1085.5))